daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

 Usually you would sum all the transcript expression for a given gene.
 This would change a transcript x count matrix to form a gene x count matrix.
 To make the pipeline simple- we will *not* be doing this.

-Counts and CPM
+Counts
 ---------------
 Kallisto counts the number of reads that align to one transcript.
 This is the *raw count*, however normalisation is needed to make accurate comparisons of gene expression between samples.
 Normalisation is used to account for variabilities between or within *raw counts* due to technical differences such as read depth.
-The default in DEGUST is *Counts per million (CPM)*.
-CPM accounts for sequencing depth.
-This is not the best normalisation method for differential expression analysis between samples.
-However, we are not going to learn R in this course so have to work with what we have.

 Using DEGUST
 -------------